 Only ticket holders purchasing before June 29 and ACO members are to be permitted access to watch the FIA World Endurance Championship headline round on September 19-20.

 Crowd numbers will be limited as the ACO monitors the direction of COVID-19 restrictions in France.
-At present, large events are to resume on July 11 but no more than 5,000 people will be able to attend.
+At present, indoor sporting events are to resume on July 11 but no more than 5,000 people will be able to attend.

 People who have booked tickets, campsite pitches and grandstand access will soon receive details of procedures at the track, although it’s not known how many tickets have already been sold.